sonofthort/metajson/README.md

 This returns 1.

 # lambdas
-Anonymous functions can be achieved by using a dictionary with some function binding helpers.
+Anonymous functions can be achieved through a dictionary with some function binding helpers.
 ~~~JavaScript
 metajson.eval({
 	templates: {